pragsmike/PromptCritical/USAGE.md

      :vary {:model "gpt-4-turbo"}
     }
     ```
 ### Step 3: Evaluate the Initial Population

+NOTE: After bootstrap you may evaluate immediately to capture a baseline — or
+vary first to explore the space before scoring.
+Choose the sequence that serves
+your research goal.

 With the experiment configured, you can evaluate the performance of `gen-0`.